CommitAnalysisInfrastructure/ComAnI/maven/README.md

 ### Build

 In order to build a full release you can just build the "comani-project".
 A flat file structure is required which means, all other project are side by side in the same directory as ComAnI/comani-structure.
+There is an additional project `comani-build` which builds all modules.
+It is an additional layer only for build purposes.

+Directory structure:
 ```
 ├── ComAnI
 │   └── maven